keltia/books-utils/README.md

 You MUST install the command-line utilities from within Calibre for this to work as it relies on `calibredb` for querying the library.

-## BUGS

-Not tested on Windows at all, no system to check on.
-Tested on OSX.
-Should work on FreeBSD and Linux.
-If not please submit issues (and patch if you can).

 ## Usage

     Usage: newer-than [-h] [-D path] [-f format] [-d DATE | -t DAYS]